-CPR is an emergency procedure that's performed to manually keep the brain functioning.
-This is done until further measures are taken to restore unprompted circulation of blood and breathing in a person experiencing cardiac arrest.
-This life-saving technique is very useful in many emergencies including heart attacks or near drownings where someone's breathing or heartbeat has stopped.
+CPR is an emergency lifesaving procedure that's performed when the heart stops beating.
+This is done until the circulation of blood and breathing in a person experiencing cardiac arrest can be restored.
+This lifesaving technique is very useful in many emergencies. including heart attacks or near-drownings where someone's breathing or heartbeat has stopped.

 How to perform CPR

 The acronym CAB, which stands for Compression, Airway and Breathing, is used when CPR is about to be performed to help people remember the order of performing the procedure which includes:

 - hard compression of the chest,

 - tilting back the head to clear the airway, and

 - breathing, giving mouth to mouth rescue breaths.

 The following is an advisory illustration of CPR.
 Training by an accredited practitioner is advised.